 Are Bitcoin ETFs a good investment?

-Bitcoin’s price has rallied by +48.90% over the last 6 months, thus outperforming many other asset classes.
-Whether the cryptocurrency will add further gains in 2024 remains to be seen.
+Bitcoin’s price has rallied by over 100% over the last year, thus outperforming many other asset classes (with the exception of AI stocks).
+Whether the cryptocurrency will add further gains in 2025 remains to be seen.

-It was thought that the introduction of spot Bitcoin ETFs would increase demand for Bitcoin and thus boost its price, but at the time of writing, we haven’t seen that follow-through.
+It was thought that the introduction of spot Bitcoin ETFs would increase demand for Bitcoin and thus boost its price, but at the time of writing, there wasn’t really much of a rally.
+However, after institutional funds started buying in (as they would have been prohibited from investing in off exchange assets before) the price has since rallied.

 Spot Bitcoin ETFs are a simpler and safer way for the average investor to gain exposure to the world’s largest cryptocurrency.
 And, it’s thought that many money managers will add some sort of holding to their client’s portfolios.